MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 ---
 # Support for FIDO2 authentication with Microsoft Entra ID

 Microsoft Entra ID allows passkeys to be used for passwordless authentication.
-This article covers which native apps, web browsers, and operating systems support passwordless authentication using passkeys with Microsoft Entra ID.
+This article covers which native applications, web browsers, and operating systems support passwordless authentication using passkeys with Microsoft Entra ID.

 > [!NOTE]
 > Microsoft Entra ID currently supports device-bound passkeys stored on FIDO2 security keys and in Microsoft Authenticator.
 Microsoft is committed to securing customers and users with passkeys.
 We are investing in both synced and device-bound passkeys for work accounts.

 ## Native application support

-### Native app support with authentication broker (preview)
+### Native application support with authentication broker (preview)

 Microsoft applications provide native support for FIDO2 authentication in preview for all users who have an authentication broker installed for their operating system.
-FIDO2 authentication is also supported in preview for third party applications leveraging the authentication broker.
+FIDO2 authentication is also supported in preview for third-party applications using the authentication broker.

 The following tables lists which authentication brokers are supported for different operating systems.